 Other current roles include: Member of the Review Panel for the Canterbury Earthquake Recovery Authority; Chair, Strategic Risk and Resilience Panel - advising the Department of Prime Minister and Cabinet on national risk issues; and Chair, Innovation Partnership – a group of private and public sector entities supporting smart use of internet technology.

 Professor Sally Davenport

 Sally is Professor of Management at Victoria Business School where she teaches innovation and entrepreneurship.
 She has an extensive research and evaluation background, focusing on commercialisation, innovation and productivity.
 Until 2012 Sally was leading a research project; ‘Building Our Productivity: Understanding Sustainable Collective Productivity in New Zealand Firms’, which was centred on understanding firm-level processes in the food and beverage sector and biotechnology sector.
+In early 2017, Sally became Director of the 'Science for technological Innovation' National Science Challenge.
 She is also a member of the Institute of Directors and a Fellow of the International Society for Professional Innovation Management (ISPIM).
 Sally’s experience brings strong linkages between science, technology, innovation and the business sector.

 Dr Graham Scott

 Graham is the Executive Chair of Southern Cross Advisers Ltd, a company specialising in advising on public sector reform globally.
 He is also a Consulting Director in the Sapere Research Group.
 He has worked for a wide range of clients in New Zealand and internationally, including The World Bank, The IMF, and various Australian and New Zealand Government agencies.
 His engagements have included the position of Chair on a Government Taskforce established to advise on the Regulatory Standards Bill and he also Chaired the 2010 Review of Expenditure on Government Policy Advice.